GenIE: Generative Information Extraction: Method

 \section{Method}

-In this section we formalize GenIE, the first model for autoregressive end-to-end closed information extraction.
-To set the stage, let's assume a knowledge base (KB) constituted from a collection of entities $\mathcal{E}$, a collection of relations $\mathcal{R}$, and a set of facts $\{(s, r, o) | (s, r, o) \in \mathcal{E} \times \mathcal{R} \times \mathcal{E}\}$ stored as (subject, relation, object) triplets.
+In this section we formalize GenIE, an autoregressive end-to-end model for closed information extraction.
+Let us assume a knowledge base (KB) consisting of a collection of entities $\mathcal{E}$, a collection of relations $\mathcal{R}$, and a set of facts $(s, r, o) \in \mathcal{E} \times \mathcal{R} \times \mathcal{E}$ stored as (subject, relation, object) triplets.
 Additionally, we assume that each entity $e \in \mathcal{E}$ and relation $r \in \mathcal{R}$ is assigned to a textual label (corresponding to its name).
 The Wikidata KB~\citep{vrandevcic2012wikidata}, with Wikipedia page titles as entity names, and the Wikidata relation labels as relation names satisfy these assumptions.